ajcumine/CV/README.md

 Highlights and key responisbilties include:

+- Managing a cross functional team to deliver high quality product and technical feature
+- Managing estimates of project work, managing expectations across and around the team, and delivering to those timelines
+- Working with third party vendors to deliver product features
 - Implementing a level based logging system for alerting
 - Auditing existing applications for performance improvements aiming to reduce startup and runtime warnings
-- Driving for kanban processes, team process, and collaboration improvements
+- Driving for Agile software development through kanban processes, team process, and collaboration improvements
 - Creating a test environment for entire system with data that self refreshed to maintain test account state
 - Testing and deploying the production iOS and Android apps to production
 - Implementing a bug triage process that resulted in a 50% drop in calls to customer support over a 4 week period